-Issues Raised Council response (including reason for Outline change

-change/no change including any relevant new

-guidance etc.)

-presumption against harmful development

-applies: (Green Belt, National Parks, the

-Broads, Areas of Outstanding Natural Beauty

-and within or otherwise likely to adversely

-affect a Site of Special Scientific Interest).
-The

-only such designation applying to Thanet is the

-SSSI (largely coinciding with European nature

-conservation designations.
-However, this

-designation is essentially limited to the

-foreshore and housing development will be

-subject to sufficient mitigation.
-On this basis

-the policies in the Framework do not signify

-any constraints that would justify a level of

-housing provision below that of objectively

-assessed need.

-• No change as these factors are

-Increase in crime considered to be already

-addressed.

-3

-migration.

-The draft Plan acknowledges that the district is

-•

-• •

-Issues Raised change/no change including any relevant new guidance etc.)presumption against harmful development applies: (Green Belt, National Parks, the Broads, Areas of Outstanding Natural Beauty and within or otherwise likely to adversely affect a Site of Special Scientific Interest).
+Policy Issues Raised Council response (including reason for change/no change including any relevant new guidance etc.) Outline change presumption against harmful development applies: (Green Belt, National Parks, the Broads, Areas of Outstanding Natural Beauty and within or otherwise likely to adversely affect a Site of Special Scientific Interest).
 The only such designation applying to Thanet is the SSSI (largely coinciding with European nature conservation designations.
 However, this designation is essentially limited to the foreshore and housing development will be subject to sufficient mitigation.
-On this basis the policies in the Framework do not signify any constraints that would justify a level of housing provision below that of objectively assessed need.Increase in deprivationThese representations evidently reflect
+On this basis the policies in the Framework do not signify any constraints that would justify a level of housing provision below that of objectively assessed need.
+Increase in deprivation Increase in crime These representations evidently reflect concerns that providing more homes than needed by Thanet's existing population may fuel in-migration by vulnerable and benefit dependent households.
+Government policy as expressed in the NPPF is to boost the supply of homes, and in referring to its household projections as a starting point for assessing local need, it is clear that objectively assessed need will incorporate a continuing element of inmigration.
+The draft Plan acknowledges that the district is relatively deprived and contains pockets of severe deprivation.
+However, it aims to ensure No change as these factors are considered to be already addressed.

-Policy Issues Raised Council response (including reason for change/no change including any relevant new Outline change

-guidance etc.)

-that planned development should serve to

-improve the social and economic position of

-the district by through a more aspirational and

-economically independent community through

-the measures summarised below.

-Adopting a positive economic and regeneration strategy to diversify and expand local job opportunities,

-supporting a Parkway Station

-setting out area based housing objectives including improvements to the quality and configuration of housing stock and environment in certain areas

-to support a mixed, settled and

-inclusive community.
-The NPPF notes that the planning system can

-serve to facilitate social interaction and create

-healthy, inclusive communities and expects

-policies and decisions to promote safe and

-accessible environments where crime and

-disorder and fear of crime do not undermine

-quality of life.
-The Plan's primary aims for

-development include promoting inclusive

-design, including a policy requirement that

-development must improve people's quality of

-life by creating safe and accessible

-environments and promote public safety and

-Out of data avidance security.
-Contant of Dro Submission Droft
+Policy Issues Raised Council response (including reason for change/no change including any relevant new guidance etc.) that planned development should serve to improve the social and economic position of Outline change the district by through a more aspirational and economically independent community through the measures summarised below.
+Adopting a positive economic and regeneration strategy to diversify and expand local job opportunities, supporting a Parkway Station setting out area based housing objectives including improvements to the quality and configuration of housing stock and environment in certain areas to support a mixed, settled and inclusive community.
+The NPPF notes that the planning system can serve to facilitate social interaction and create healthy, inclusive communities and expects policies and decisions to promote safe and accessible environments where crime and disorder and fear of crime do not undermine quality of life.
+The Plan's primary aims for development include promoting inclusive design, including a policy requirement that development must improve people's quality of life by creating safe and accessible environments and promote public safety and security.
 Out of date evidence It is acknowledged that the Strategic Housing Content of Pre-Submission Draft